A Good Girl's Guide to Murder

 A Good Girl's Guide to Murder is a young adult mystery crime debut novel by British author Holly Jackson.
 The novel is the first in a series of three novels and one novella: A Good Girl's Guide to Murder (2019); Good Girl, Bad Blood (2020); As Good As Dead (2021); and Kill Joy (2021).
-All books were published by Electric Monkey in the United Kingdom and by Delacorte Press in the United States.
+All books were published by Electric Monkey in the United Kingdom and by Delacorte Press in the United States and ONE Verlag in Germany.

 The plot follows an investigation carried out by seventeen-year old true crime enthusiast Pippa "Pip" Fitz-Amobi, a student in the fictional town of Little Kilton, Buckinghamshire.
 (Note: In the version published for the American market, this is changed to Fairview, Connecticut.
 The 2024 television adaptation uses the original Little Kilton setting.)
 In the novel, she investigates the murder of popular student Andrea "Andie" Bell and the suicide of the supposed perpetrator Salil "Sal" Singh under the guise of a school project.
 Her objectives are to exonerate Sal, who she is convinced was falsely accused, and to uncover the true perpetrator, who Pip believes is still at large.

 A six-part television adaptation was released on BBC iPlayer on 1 July 2024, with Emma Myers playing Pip.